How Much Does It Cost to Replace Windows?

 What’s the Best Time of Year for Replacing Windows?

-Spring, summer, and fall tend to be the most popular times to replace windows.
-That’s because in the warmer months, you don’t have to worry about winter air getting into your house, requiring you to jack up your heat or close off rooms to control drafts.
+Spring and fall tend to be the most popular times to replace windows.
+That’s because in these more moderate months, you don’t have to worry about winter air getting into your house, requiring you to jack up your heat or close off rooms to control drafts.
+The same holds true for summer: Avoiding the hot season can help you sidestep blasting the a/c as windows are taken out and replaced.
 These factors can be especially irksome if you’re having multiple windows replaced.

 Weather can affect how materials behave.
 For example, caulk doesn’t adhere well in extreme cold, nor does it cure well in very high temperatures.
 As a result, you may want to aim to replace windows when temperatures are between 40 and 80 degrees.